RevenueHunt/docs/docs/reference/quiz-builder.md

     Click the `Activate Inspector` icon to switch to the active inspector mode.
 In this mode you can click any element of the preview to open it's [Question/Editing Settings](#question-settings).

+    !!! note

+        To test the whole quiz go back to the [Dashboard](https://docs.revenuehunt.com/reference/dashboard/) and click `Preview` from the Quiz `...` menu.

 === "WooCommerce"

     ![manual_woo_quizbuilder](/images/manual_woo_quizbuilder.png)